TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

 statements.

-The details of the first step, finding and loading modules are described in greater detail in the section on the :ref:`import system <importsystem>`, which also describes the various types of packages and modules that can be imported, as well as all the hooks that can be used to customize the import system.
+The details of the first step, finding and loading modules are described in greater detail in the section on the :ref:`agiza system <importsystem>`, which also describes the various types of packages and modules that can be imported, as well as all the hooks that can be used to customize the agiza system.
 Note that failures in this step may indicate either that the module could not be located, *or* that an error occurred while initializing the module, which includes execution of the module's code.

 If the requested module is retrieved successfully, it will be made available in the local namespace in one of three ways:

-.. index:: single: as; import statement
+.. index:: single: as; agiza statement

 * If the module name is followed by :keyword:`!as`, then the name following :keyword:`!as` is bound directly to the imported module.